 - Tourette's syndrome

-I offer an initial free consultation, which usually lasts about forty minutes.
+I offer an initial free consultation, which usually lasts about thirty minutes.
 This gives the potential client time to find out about Emotional Therapeutic Counselling and feel confident about me as therapist/counsellor.
-Thereafter, my fee is £40 per session.
+Thereafter, my fees start from £40 per session.

 Concessions may be available, and the Foundation has a subsidised therapy fund for those clients who are in need.
 Please ask me for more information about this.

-Whilst my Diploma in Emotional Therapeutic Counselling equips me to work with all presenting difficulties, I also have specialist training in counselling for bereavement and a qualification in play therapy.
+Whilst my Diploma in Emotional Therapeutic Counselling equips me to work with all presenting difficulties, I also have specialist training in counselling for bereavement.
 I have particular experience in dealing with relationship difficulties, loss and depression.
 I continually seek to further my learning and embrace different techniques and am currently studying a further qualification in Cognitive Behavioural Therapy.